oseiskar/BaroFloorHeight/README.md

 # Baro floor height

-An Andoid app for measuring the height of storeys and buildings using the barometer.
+An Android app for measuring the height of storeys and buildings using the barometer.